marko-knoebl/slides/sections/unfinished/node-webdev/31-http-server-with-node-en.md

-# an HTTP server with node
+# HTTP server with node

-## running an HTTP server with node
+## Running an HTTP server with node

 see https://nodejs.org/en/docs/guides/getting-started-guide/

-## running an HTTP server with node
+## Running an HTTP server with node

 ```js
 const http = require('http');